María Teresa Muñoz Guillén

-She resides and works in New York, Naples (FL) and Zaragoza and is best known for the creation and restoration of textile art in classic and contemporary styles.
-Ms. Muñoz Guillén is credited for having recovered and refined the original medieval textile art and executed it with antique and modern noble materials.
-Her work adorns government institutions and private collections.
+based in New York, Naples, Florida, and Zaragoza.
+She is best known for the creation and restoration of textile art in classic and contemporary styles.
+Muñoz Guillén is credited for having recovered and refined the original medieval textile art and executed it with antique and modern noble materials.

+Education

+Muñoz Guillén attended the University of Zaragoza, where she studied philosophy and literary history.

+Career

+As of 2018, Muñoz Guillén was the official researcher of the Directorate of Fine Arts, Archives, and Libraries of Spain at the Ministry of Education, Culture, and Sports.

+Art

+Muñoz Guillén has stated that her background in history greatly influenced her artistic career.
+In 2018, Muñoz Guillén showed her work at Vatican's Palazzo della Cancelleria in Rome, becoming the first contemporary women textile artist to exhibit in the Vatican.

 Works

 Muñoz Guillén's tapestries and restorations are permanently exhibited in the central government and autonomous communities of Spain, France and Italy, as well as in financial institutions, European universities, museums, churches, basilicas, cathedrals and monasteries and she has done commissions for other government institutions and private collections from Spain, USA, Canada, Switzerland, Uruguay, UK, France, Colombia, Latvia, Italy, Japan, The Philippines, North Macedonia and Sweden.
-In 2018, Muñoz Guillén showed her work at Vatican's Palazzo della Cancelleria in Rome.
-María Teresa Muñoz Guillén was the first contemporary women textile artist to exhibit in the Vatican.